Wyner-Ziv Estimators for Distributed Mean Estimation with Side Information and Optimization: Introduction

 In both these settings, we seek to find efficient $r$-bit quantizers for $x_i$ that will allow accurate sample mean estimation.
 In the \known setting, the quantizers of different clients can be chosen using the knowledge of $\mathbf{\Delta}$; in the \unknown setting, they must be fixed irrespective of $\mathbf{\Delta}$.

 In another direction, we distinguish the {\em low-precision} setting of $r\leq d$ from the {\em high-precision} setting of $r>d$.
 The former is perhaps of more relevance for federated learning and high-dimensional distributed optimization, while the latter has received a lot of attention in the information theory literature on rate-distortion theory.
+Moreover, the distributed estimation problem is a lot more interesting in the low-precision setting.
+We, therefore, focus more on this regime while also providing extensions of our protocols to the high-precision regime.

 As a benchmark, we recall the result for distributed mean estimation with no side-information from \cite{suresh2017distributed}.
 When all $x_i$s lie in the Euclidean ball of radius $1$, \cite{suresh2017distributed} showed that the minmax MSE in the no side-information case is